devjoe1991/yourora-native/docs/sidebar-implementation.md

 ---

-*This documentation provides a complete guide to the YourOra sidebar navigation system, ensuring developers can understand, maintain, and extend the implementation effectively.*
+*This documentation provides a complete guide to the Miha sidebar navigation system, ensuring developers can understand, maintain, and extend the implementation effectively.*